 Policymakers, health and care services, patient organisations, funders, the scientific community, and other relevant bodies are informed of the research advances and best practices addressing the health and needs of persons with disabilities to support them living independently and being included in society.

-Scope: The focus of this topic is human-centred on persons with long-term disabilities1 aiming at supporting independent living across the life-course from a health perspective.
+Scope: The focus of this topic is human-centred on persons with long-term disabilities - physical, mental, intellectual or sensory - aiming at supporting independent living across the life-course from a health perspective.
 Persons with disabilities have an equal right to live independently and be included in the community.
-Independent living requires a differentiated landscape of quality, accessible, person-centred and affordable, community- and family-based services comprising personal assistance, medical care and interventions by social workers, thereby facilitating everyday activities and providing choice to persons with disabilities and their families.2
+Independent living requires a differentiated landscape of quality, accessible, person-centred and affordable, community- and family-based services comprising personal assistance, medical and social care and interventions by social workers, thereby facilitating everyday activities and providing choice to persons with disabilities and their families.

 The objective of this topic is to explore new ways to promote independent living and inclusion in society of persons with disabilities, reducing the impact of barriers faced in their daily lives, and supporting the transition from institutions to living in the community while addressing all-encompassing aspects of personal support, such as community transformation, service provision, assistive and accessible technologies and environments.

 Research actions under this topic should address several of the following areas:

-Prevention of barriers faced by persons with disabilities and supporting active participation in society and healthy lives on equal basis with others.
+Prevention of barriers faced by persons with disabilities, detection of risks factors leading to a loss of autonomy, and supporting active participation in society and healthy lives on equal basis with others.

-Health related research addressing disabilities looking into finding the causes of the disease(s) originating the disability and/or disease treatment with a purpose of supporting independent living.
-Innovative solutions could include diagnoses, medicines, treatments, protocols, technologies or digital solutions (technologies and digital solutions must adhere to the relevant standards and be grounded in scientific evidence), etc. that can help to improve the autonomy of persons with disabilities.
+Health related research addressing disabilities looking into finding the causes of the disease(s) leading to the disability and/or disease treatment with a purpose of supporting independent living.
+Innovative solutions to be developed can include among others diagnoses, medicines, treatments, protocols, technologies or digital solutions (technologies and digital solutions must adhere to the relevant standards and be grounded in scientific evidence), as well as non-obtrusive low-tech high impact solutions, that can help to reduce the impact of the disability, to increase self-management and to improve the autonomy of persons with disabilities.

-Applicants may choose to have a special focus on children with disabilities and/or young people with disabilities transitioning to adulthood and/or older persons.
-For example, on improving their autonomy during childhood, or innovative ways to empower children/young people with sensory, intellectual and mobility disabilities or disabilities associated to ageing processes, or addressing the needs of adults with psychosocial disabilities or adults with intellectual disabilities or complex support needs.
+Applicants may choose to have a special focus on children with disabilities from the perinatal period, and/or young people with disabilities transitioning to adulthood, and/or older persons.
+The proposal should foster ways to improve autonomy and quality of life by enhancing cognitive, psychosocial and motor abilities among others.

 Access to habilitation and rehabilitation services, including psychological rehabilitation and innovative rehabilitation with assistive technologies when appropriate, to increase, maintain, substitute or improve functional capabilities of persons with disabilities or for, alleviation and compensation of impairments, activity limitations or participation restrictions contributing to increasing independence.

-In the area of prevention, address different aspects that could have an impact on persons with disabilities, such as gender, the risk of overweight/obesity and related co-morbidities (e.g. diabetes, cardiovascular diseases), poor nutrition, high level of inactivity/sedentary lifestyle and related co-morbidities (e.g. frailty), screen-time dependency, smoking, drug use or alcohol abuse.
+In the area of prevention, address different aspects that could have an impact on persons with disabilities, such as gender, socio-economic background, ethnicity, the risk of overweight/obesity and related co-morbidities (e.g. diabetes, cardiovascular diseases), hospitalisation, nutrition (e.g. mother and child nutrition from pregnancy), high level of inactivity/sedentary lifestyle and related co-morbidities (e.g. frailty), physical activity/sports, screen-time dependency, smoking, drug use, alcohol abuse, stress, loneliness and/or isolation.

 Addressing the conditions for successful transition from institutions to living in the community and research for the removal of barriers faced for participation in the community on equal basis with others as well as tools, methods and instruments to achieve it, such as needs assessments, service provision, budget and resources, management plans, governance, monitoring, quality control, etc.